 Simply put, Calvinism is a system of theological beliefs that states:

-Every person, thanks to the sin of Adam in the Garden of Eden, is born a sinner, alienated from God, and deserving the wrath of God and hell.
+- Every person, thanks to the sin of Adam in the Garden of Eden, is born a sinner, alienated from God, and deserving the wrath of God and hell.
 Every person is dead in trespasses and sin, unable to do anything about their sinful condition.
 Total depravity is also called total inability.
 An unregenerate (lacking spiritual life) sinner is unable, by his own power, to seek God and salvation.
 Unless God gives the sinner eyes to see and ears to hear, he can never understand the Christian gospel and be saved.

-From before the foundation (creation) of the world, God determined to whom he would give salvation.
+- From before the foundation (creation) of the world, God determined to whom he would give salvation.
 Only those whom God gives salvation will be saved.
 God knows exactly who will be saved.
 Those not chosen by God will never be saved, neither can they be since God did not give them the means necessary to seek and find salvation.
 No one deserves to be saved, and there’s is nothing anyone can do to merit salvation.
 Those who are saved are given spiritual life only because of the unmerited favor of God bestowed on them when the Holy Spirit caused them to effectually respond to the gospel.
 From start to finish, Salvation is of the Lord.

-Jesus died on the cross (shed his blood) to provide salvation only for those whom God, the Father has chosen to save (the elect).
+- Jesus died on the cross (shed his blood) to provide salvation only for those whom God, the Father has chosen to save (the elect).

-Those whom God has chosen and Jesus died for, will, without fail, at a time appointed by God, be saved.
+- Those whom God has chosen and Jesus died for, will, without fail, at a time appointed by God, be saved.
 God will save every person he intends to save.
 When the Holy Spirit begins to draw a person to Jesus, if the person is someone God intends to save, he will be unable to resist the Holy Spirit.

-Those granted the glorious, wonderful Calvinistic version of the grace of God will persevere until death.
+- Those granted the glorious, wonderful Calvinistic version of the grace of God will persevere until death.
 God, by his almighty power, will preserve the chosen, regenerated, and converted sinner until the end.
 If someone falls away before the end, say someone like a Calvinistic preacher named Bruce Gerencser, this is proof that he was never were one of the elect (chosen).

 Got all that?
 I’m tired just from typing it.
-The short version is this: God is Sovereign, Salvation is of the Lord, No others need apply.
+The short version is this: God is Sovereign, Salvation is of the Lord, no others need apply.

 For most Christians, Calvinism seems like word salad, loads of theological jargon that only those schooled in Calvin-speak can understand.
 Calvinism is what I call an intellectual man’s wet dream.
 Most Calvinists are drawn to the intricate and intellectual aspects of the Calvinistic way of thinking.
-Let’s face it, Brother Billy Bob down at the local Baptist church has neither the time or inclination to plumb the depths of Calvinistic theology or read John Calvin’s Institutes of the Christian Religion.
+Let’s face it, Brother Billy Bob down at the local Baptist church has neither the time nor inclination to plumb the depths of Calvinistic theology nor read John Calvin’s Institutes of the Christian Religion.
 All Brother Billy Bob knows is that he was a drunk and Jesus saved him!
 Hallelujah!!